 For a start, the hon.
 Gentleman knows that that is well above my pay grade, but I gently remind him that universal credit will be over £2 billion a year more generous when fully rolled out compared with the legacy benefits system that it replaces.
 He also fails to recognise the £6.5 billion to £7 billion that this Government have put in place to support people through covid-19.
 As the Chancellor has said, we will do “whatever it takes”, and this Government are doing that: we are supporting people, and this Department is getting that support to those who need it quickly.

 Supporting Employment After Covid-19

-I am already actively working with a number of my Cabinet colleagues, particularly the Chancellor and the Secretaries of State for Education, for Business, Energy and Industrial Strategy, for Digital, Culture, Media and Sport, for Transport, and for Housing, Communities and Local Government—and of course the Prime Minister.
-This is a joined-up Government that is working hard to help people, in these challenging times, to get back into work as soon as possible.
+I am already actively working with a number of my Cabinet colleagues, particularly the Chancellor and the Secretaries of State for Education, for Business, Energy and Industrial Strategy, for Digital, Culture, Media and Sport, for Transport, and for Housing, Communities and Local Government—and, of course, the Prime Minister.
+This is a joined-up Government who are working hard to help people, in these challenging times, to get back into work as soon as possible.

 Many of us are concerned about jobs in the aviation sector, particularly British Airways, which is not only making up to 12,500 redundancies but firing and rehiring virtually the remainder of the workforce, despite its group putting €1 billion into a new airline and BA staff putting 66% of profits into that group.
 What can the Government do to ensure that our employers do the right thing by the workforce who have previously delivered those profits?